 Day 1, Paris: I arrived in the evening after a long day of travel.
 The guy’s house was in the outer suburbs of Paris, about a half hour metro ride, and by the time I got there it was 10pm.
 His mother was staying with him; she seemed nice and had prepared a meal for us all.
 Me and the guy had a few beers and chatted about traveling and life experiences.
 After a while, his mum went to bed and we continued chatting and drinking…

-He told me he was bisexual and started telling me stories about his sex life in great detail.
-He then put on a porno featuring a famous French pornstar and he asked me repeatedly if she was turning me on.
+He told me he was bisexual and started telling me stories about his sex life in great detail, and how getting tested is important – which was the only bearable thing in this whole time.
+But then he put on a porno featuring a famous French pornstar and he asked me repeatedly if she was turning me on.
 I’m a pretty laid-back guy so just said, ‘nah, not now man,’ and continued sipping my beer.
 After that, he grabbed a role of paper towels, went over to the sofa and began to have a wank.
 He told me not be afraid, said that it was normal, and wanted me to join him.

 It was a pretty weird situation, since it was now midnight and I was in a new city.
 I didn’t want to cause too much offence, just in case he kicked me out.
 I continued to drink my beer alone, watching the porno, not wanting to look at him.
 After a while, he went to bed and I slept on the couch (not the wanking couch).
 In the morning, I told him I was going to stay somewhere else and got in contact with another host who had offered me a place…